-It’s Not Important What You Do, But Rather How You Do It
+It’s Not Important What You Do, But How You Do It

-“If you have no interest in studies, that’s fine!
+“If you have no interest in your studies, that’s fine!
 Maybe you wanted to become a gangster, that’s fine too.
-But don’t become “just another gangster.”
-Become one that has a bounty on his head.”
+But don’t become “just another, gangster.
+Instead, be one with a bounty on his head.”

 “There are greater chances for you to succeed if you do your best work.”